realworldocaml/book/en/lists-and-patterns.md

 val max_widths : string list -> string list list -> int list = <fun>
 ```

-Here, we define the function `to_lengths` which converts a list of
+Using `List.map` we define the function `to_lengths` which converts a
-strings to a list of integer lengths.
-Then `fold`, using the lengths
+list of strings to a list of integer lengths.  `List.fold` is then
-of the header row as the initial accumulator, uses `map2_exn` to take
+used to iterate over the rows, using `map2_exn` to take the max of the
-the max of the accumulator with the lengths of the strings in each row
+accumulator with the lengths of the strings in each row of the table,
-of the table.
+with the accumulator initialized to the lengths of the header row.

-The next thing we'll need to do is to compute the separator row, based
+Now let's consider how to generate the line that separates the header
-on the widths.
-Here's a simple function for doing that, which uses
+from the rest of the text table.
+We can do this in part by using
 `List.map` to convert a width to an appropriately sized string of
 dashes.
 For generating the strings themselves we use `String.concat`,
 which concatenates a list of strings with an optional separator